Where are you based?

 What’s your approach, and what does that mean?

-I work in an integrative way.
-This means that I use tools and techniques from various therapeutic frameworks, am not limited to one school of thought, and that I integrate them with the client’s worldview and my own, depending on what comes up in the sessions.
+I am an integrative practitioner.
+This means that I use evidence-based therapeutic interventions from various modalities.
 I work to a model developed by Gerard Egan in his book The Skilled Helper, which is concerned with identifying issues and developing productive ways of managing them.
-My approach is non-medicalised, concerned with social contexts, holistic and client-centred (ie. I listen and don’t force my own viewpoint on you).
+My approach is humanistic/non-medicalised, concerned with social contexts, and client-centred.
+Theoretical frameworks that inform my work include intersectional feminism, queer, punk, the Social Model of disability, peace and reconciliation, Health At Every Size and non-oppressive practice.
 I’m sympathetic to mindfulness, and some Cognitive Behavioural Therapy strategies, but I think that listening, reflecting and gentle questioning is generally the way to go.

 Why do you do this work?

 I’m interested in helping people in a constructive and ethical way.
-I also find the challenges of doing this work very rewarding, I like getting to know people in the counselling room, and the conversations we have there.
+I also find the challenges of doing this work very rewarding, I like getting to know people in the therapy room, and the conversations we have there.
 I like working for myself.
-I think of counselling and psychotherapy as part of a bigger project of social change that brings people happiness and fulfilment in life.
+I think of therapy as part of a bigger project of social change that brings people happiness and fulfilment in life.